Why Exercise And Happiness Go Hand In Hand

 Research also suggests that stress-relieving exercises don’t have to be time- or effort-intensive.
 There is evidence that taking a 20-minute walk can alleviate stress.
 Additionally, research shows that low-impact forms of exercise like yoga can be effective methods of relieving stress.

-Some people can relieve the most stress by simply going for a walk, where others prefer something like kickboxing.
+Some people can relieve the most stress by simply going for a walk, whereas others prefer something like kickboxing.
 It doesn't matter what you're doing, something physical will allow your body to use up the energy you have stored from your stress and tension.
+Besides stress, physical activity can also improve symptoms of anxiety and depression.

 Improving self-esteem